yukaitung/lgdxrobot-docs/content/lgdxrobot2/mcu/compile-the-firmware.md

 ---
-title: Compling Firmware
+title: Compile the Firmware
 weight: 4
 ---

-## Build
+The firmware can be compiled using IDEs such as [MDK-Community Edition](https://www.keil.arm.com/mdk-community/) or [STM32CubeIDE for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=stmicroelectronics.stm32-vscode-extension).

-Assume that you are using Ubuntu 24.04.
+This guide explains how to compile the firmware using the command line, which is particularly useful for CI/CD pipelines.
+It has been tested on Ubuntu 24.04.

 1. Install the dependencies.